abopengov/contact-tracing-Android/README.md

 - Cloud functions: [opentrace-community/opentrace-cloud-functions](https://github.com/opentrace-community/opentrace-cloud-functions)
 - Calibration: [opentrace-community/opentrace-calibration](https://github.com/opentrace-community/opentrace-calibration)

+## Note
+This is the open source release of ABTraceTogether, however any components considered sensitive and specific to Alberta Health Services have been removed.
+The following are the changes made for this release:

+1. All licensed artwork has been replace with the transparent images that are of the same resolution
+2. Changed package names
+3. Renamed files, variables, and references specific to Alberta Health
+4. Replaced font with an open source font
+5. Removed mfp certificate file in assets and commented out code that pins said certificate
+6. Removed all references to server names
+7. Replaced sample config and build file in README.md file to be more generic

 ## Setup of the app
 To get started on the app, setup and configure the following: